 Boeing's smallest 737 Max faces new doubts as key buyer wavers

-[MONTREAL] WestJet Airlines Ltd is outgrowing its crush on Boeing Co's Max 7 jet, adding to concerns about the future of the smallest member of the 737 Max family.
+WestJet Airlines is outgrowing its crush on Boeing's Max 7 jet, adding to concerns about the future of the smallest member of the 737 Max family.

 Boeing declined to comment.

 Just a year ago, WestJet was planning to operate five Max 7 aircraft in 2019 and envisioned the aircraft as a key component of its fleet.
-"We love those planes," said former CEO Gregg Saretsky, who was replaced by Mr Sims in March amid rancorous labour talks.
+"We love those planes," said former CEO Gregg Saretsky, who was replaced by Mr Sims in March amid bitter labour relations.

 According to a filing this week, WestJet's fleet in 2027 is still slated to include 22 Max 7s, along with 20 Max 8s and 12 Max 10s.
 But some of the planned Max 7 deliveries might be converted into Max 8 and Max 10 orders in the next three years, Mr Sims said.

+The Max 8 seats as many as 178 passengers in a dual-class cabin, with the Max 10 carrying up to 204.

-Mr Sims is counting on the larger variants of the 737 to reduce fuel consumption and help WestJet in its push to achieve annual savings of as much as C$200 million (S$205.2 million) by 2020.
-The CEO sees additional efficiencies from the deployment of 10 Boeing 787 Dreamliners as WestJet expands long-distance service and introduces a business-class cabin.
+Mr Sims is counting on the larger variants of the 737 to reduce fuel consumption and help WestJet in its push to achieve annual savings of as much as C$200 million (S$205 million) by 2020.
+He sees additional efficiencies from the deployment of 10 Boeing 787 Dreamliners as WestJet expands long-distance service and introduces a business-class cabin.

 The carrier is scheduled to start Dreamliner service between Toronto and Calgary on Feb 20.
 Trans-Atlantic operations with the new jet will begin in April.